NHK Educational TV: History

 The Tokyo station was opened on January 10, 1959 as Japan's first television broadcasting station specializing in educational broadcasting, and the Osaka station was opened on April 1, 1959.
 Initially, it didn't broadcast all day, being interrupted for several hours during the day and test patterns were played.

 Tokyo opened on channel 1 from Tokyo Tower, which was just completed, and on April 6 of the same year, the general and educational channels that were broadcast on channel 3 from the transmission station in Chiyoda Ward (later Chiyoda Broadcasting Center) were replaced.
 Until then, channel 12 assigned for US military radar was used in Osaka.
 Even nationwide, there were relatively many areas where 12ch was assigned to analog broadcasting on educational television.
 Until Educational TV was made available nationwide, some programs for the schools were broadcast on NHK General TV in areas where only NHK General TV broadcast.

 Color broadcasting began around the same time as NHK General TV.
 According to the NHK Archives program guide search, there is a description in the program "Kacchan" for young children on September 10, 1960, when the main broadcast started, and after September 12, the programs "Science Class", "First grade of elementary school" and "I made it" for young children are broadcast in color in Tokyo.
-On October 5, 1959, Okaasan to Issho’s broadcast started.
+On October 5, 1959, Okaasan to Issho's broadcast started.
 Okaasan to Issho broadcast as a children program to all places broadcasting NHK Educational TV.
+Most NHK-E stations converted to color on March 20, 1966.
+Okinawa started receiving the network in 1972, with the conversion of OHK into an NHK unit following the reversion agreement.